Neurovascular Supply of the Large Intestine

 Conveniently, the tributaries to the superior and inferior mesenteric veins adapt the nomenclature of the arteries they accompany.
 The superior mesenteric vein lies just to the right of its artery.
 The relatively large trunk receives deoxygenated blood from the ileocecal junction to the proximal 2/3 of the transverse colon via the right colic, ileocolic and middle colic veins.

-Ischemic colitis resulting from atherosclerosis of main gut arteries is a major concern for senior patients.
+This condition resulting from atherosclerosis of the main gut arteries is a major concern for senior patients.
 Patients typically present with bleeding from the rectum, changes in bowel patterns and abdominal pain.
 It is very difficult to differentiate between ischemic colitis and other inflammatory processes that affect the colon (i.e. infections, ulcers and Crohn’s disease).
 Subsequent to the ischemia, necrosis of the affected sections is likely.
 Because the preliminary symptoms typically resolve by themselves, prompt surgical management is not always required.